TiaVerlo/WiZ-CLI/README.md

 You can launch `wiz-cli` in **interactive shell mode** or **pass commands directly as arguments**.

-*note: It is highly recommended that you set static IPs for your WiZ bulb in your router's settings.*
+*tip: set static IPs for your WiZ bulb in your router's settings for your convenience.*
   ```bash
 # launch interactive mode (auto-discovers bulbs on local network)
 ./wiz-cli